puppetlabs/puppet-docs/source/pe/3.7/cloudprovisioner_classifying_installing.markdown

 For the default installation, the `install` action uses the installation packages provided by Puppet Labs and stored in Amazon S3 storage.
 You can also specify packages located on a local host or on a share in your local network.
 Use `puppet help node install` or `puppet man node` to see more details.

 In addition to these default configuration options, you can specify a number of additional options to control how and what we install on the host.
-You can control the version of Facter to install, the specific answers file to use to configure Puppet Enterprise, the certificate name of the agent to be installed, and a variety of other options.
+You can control the specific answers file to use to configure Puppet Enterprise, the certificate name of the agent to be installed, and a variety of other options.
 To see a full list of the available options, use the `puppet help node install` command.

 The process of installing Puppet on a node is demonstrated in detail in the following video: